 - Look at the newly created workbook.

-Read-only mode no more exists.
+Read-only mode no longer exists.
 So, these are the ways to make an Excel file read-only and disable read-only from a read-only Excel file.

 In this article, we described how to make Excel file read-only.
 We also showed how to open and remove read-only mode from Excel.
 I hope this will satisfy your needs.
-Please have a look at our website Exceldemy.com and give your suggestions in the comment box.
+Please, give your suggestions in the comment box.